freiheit-com/kuberpult/README.md

 ## Etymology

-Kuberpult is a catapult for [kubernetes](https://kubernetes.io/) :) it catapults the kubernetes containers to different stages (like production).
+Kuberpult is a catapult for [kubernetes](https://kubernetes.io/) :) it catapults the containers of microservices to different stages in kubernetes clusters.

 ## About